 If you are shopping online for a dryer and the seller has chosen not to show the label or provide energy efficiency information – be wary.
 The last thing you want is to think you’re getting a bargain only to find out your new dryer costs you a fortune to run.
 Even if the retailer doesn’t want to share this important information, you can still get a hold of it.
-Search the registration database, use the Energy Rating Calculator, or download the app to see the details of the specific models you are looking at.
+Use the Energy Rating Calculator to see the details of the specific models you are looking at.
 Every product registered in Australia is listed – so if you can’t find it there it may be offered for sale illegally.

 What does size or capacity mean with a dryer?